 If you follow steps 1-5, you’ll inevitably discover an audience segment you didn’t know you had.

-This untapped pool of customers represents yet another source of revenue, and personalization can help you unlock that revenue.
-The catch, however, is that you’ll never discover this untapped audience if you don’t first work through steps 1-5.
+This untapped pool of customers represents yet another source of revenue, and ecommerce personalization can help you unlock it.

 Discovering this new group of customers is your reward for thoroughly optimizing your site and personalizing it for those who hesitate to purchase.